crahal/NHSSpend/readme.md

 ## TODO:

-* Complete analysis notebooks for figure creation and general content for inclusion into the initial two papers
+* Complete analysis notebooks for figure creation and general content for inclusion into the initial two academic papers
 * Clean up and review the scrapers and debug fully the scraping and parsing pipeline
+* Finalise dashboar release
+* Docstrings for src

 Last updated: 2020-01-24